-- Triggered by notice to the institution of a broad range of potential threats. - Any significant emergency or dangerous situation. - Involving an immediate threat to the health or safety of students or employees on the campus. - Issued without delay once designated campus Clery authorities have confirmed the emergency. - Includes both Clery and non-Clery incidents. - Clery-based example: campus shooting. - Non-Clery-based examples: outbreak of communicable disease, nearby gas main leak, or impending weather emergency.
+- Triggered by a broad range of potential threats. - Any significant emergency or dangerous situation. - Involving an immediate threat to the health or safety of students or employees on the campus. - Issued without delay once designated campus Clery authorities have confirmed the emergency. - Includes both Clery and non-Clery incidents. - Clery-based example: campus shooting. - Non-Clery-based examples: outbreak of communicable disease or impending weather emergency.